Holly's Heroes: episode guide

 Episode 23

-NZ: September 24, 2005
+New Zealand: September 24, 2005

 When the Waka arrive for their return match, Holly finds herself at a crossroad when she learns that she's under consideration to join the NZ Under-16 National Squad.
 Trish hides her identity from Waka player Watene in order to gain inside knowledge of the Waka's game plan.
 Meanwhile, Johnno sees an opportunity to make money when he discovers that Scubi can sing.